-From the moment you join college, you will be assigned a progress tutor who will be responsible for your progression and welfare at college.
-You will meet with your tutor and tutor group each week and follow an active programme which aims to support your studies and prepare you for your next step on to university or employment.
+Here at Stockton Sixth Form College we pride ourselves on providing a first class pastoral care system.
+From the moment you join college, you will be assigned a Progress Tutor who will support your progression and welfare at college.
+You will also be supported by one of our Faculty Managers.
+Each week you will meet with your Progress Tutor and tutor group and follow an active tutorial programme which aims to support your studies and prepare you for your next steps, whether that be university or employment.

-Parents are introduced to progress tutors early in the first term.
-We then keep parents informed through regular reports and through access to an online portal where your subject performance can be continually monitored.
+Parents are introduced to the colleges induction and student support programme early in the first term and we keep parents informed of progress through regular reports, parents evenings and encourage parents to access an online portal where subject performance can be continually monitored.

-We support differently-abled people both in and out of the classroom, throughout the full range of courses we offer.
 Before you enrol, we offer information on the support available to you and an assessment of your personal needs.
-Once you are a student, we can offer academic support and more specialist support for dealing with the development of communication, numeracy, ICT skills, English for speakers of other languages, help for dyslexic students and much more.
+Once you are a student, we can offer academic support and more specialist support for dealing with the development of communication, numeracy, IT skills, English for speakers of other languages, help for dyslexic students and much more.

 The college has an Equality and Diversity Policy and we aim to ensure that no member of the college suffers from prejudice or discrimination in any form.
 We welcome applications from students with learning difficulties/disabilities and we try to make the transition from school to college as smooth as possible for all students.